dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 In the preceding code, handling the following token errors is optional:

-* `MsalUiRequiredException`: The app doesn't have sufficient permissions.
+* `MsalUiRequiredException`: The app doesn't have sufficient permissions (scopes).
-  * Determine if the server API app permissions in the Azure portal include an **Application** permission for `Directory.Read.All`.
+  * Determine if the server API app scopes in the Azure portal include an **Application** permission for `Directory.Read.All`.
   * Confirm that the tenant administrator has granted permissions to the app.
 * `MsalServiceException` (`AADSTS70011`): Confirm that the scope is `https://graph.microsoft.com/.default`.